reactjs/react.dev/beta/src/pages/learn/removing-effect-dependencies.md

 }
 ```

-Then, if you leave the Effect dependencies empty (`[]`), and the linter will suggest the correct dependencies:
+Then, if you leave the Effect dependencies empty (`[]`), the linter will suggest the correct dependencies:

 <Sandpack>